RChaubey16/name-my-variable/README.md

 # Name My Variable

+In software engineering, two notoriously difficult things are cache invalidation and naming things.
+While we can't help with the first one, we've got your back for the second! 😉

 A Visual Studio Code extension that helps developers write more readable code by suggesting meaningful variable names.
 Perfect for JavaScript and TypeScript projects.

 ## Features